trustbit/Contexture/README.md

 ## Contexture backend

-The Contexture server implements a simple storage backend that exposes a file system backed API and serves static assets through a Giraffe F# application.
+The Contexture server provides the API to store data and serves static assets through a Giraffe F# application.
+Currently two storage engines are supported:
+- a simple, file based engine that persists data in a single specified file with a JSON-based format.
+  With this engine no versions or change dates are supported at the moment
+- a SQL-Server based engine that uses an event-sourced storage with support of database base version information and change dates.

-### Run the backend
+### Run and configure the backend

-Contexture server will listen on port `5000` per default and use `data/db.json` as default database file.
+With the default settings the Contexture server will listen on port `5000` and use the file based engine with  `data/db.json` as database file.
 If you want to have the server listening on any other port, set the environment variable `ASPNETCORE_URLS=http://*:8080` to the desired port.
-To choose a different database file configure the `DatabasePath` configuration via an environment variable.
+To choose and configure a different database engine use the following configurations (explained via environment variables but default ASP.NET Core patterns for configurations apply):
-Note: you might need to exclude launch-profiles on start via `--no-launch-profile`.
+- `FileBased__Path=/data/db.json` to use the file based engine with the file `db.json` located in the `/data` directory or volume.
+- `SqlBased__ConnectionString=Server=localhost;User Id=sa;Password=development(!)Password` to use the Sql Server engine with the database on `localhost` accessed by the `sa` user and it's (unsafe!) password

 ```bash
 cd backend
 dotnet run --project Contexture.Api
 ```
+Note: when running Contexture you might need to exclude current launch-profiles via `--no-launch-profile`.

 ### Publish and running the backend manually